CaptorAB/filip-hallqvist-thesis/README.md

 ## Running the tests

 There are tests written for both the genetic algorithm (C++) and the user interface (JavaScript).

-Tests are run in CircleCI, but if you want to run the tests locally, you can do so by executing the `docker` script in `package.json`, and then executing the `npm run test:app` scrpit.
+Tests are run in CircleCI, but if you want to run the tests locally, you can do so by executing the `docker` script in `package.json`, and then executing the `npm run test:app` script.

 ```sh
 npm run docker && npm run test:app